domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Those who are marginalized experience power in ways that try to usurp that power.

+## Sigmund Freud, Austrian Neurologist
+There is Truth to be extracted from every Freudian slip.

 ## Game Theory
 Tit for tat is the proven, most effective life strategy.